List of five-wicket hauls in women's One Day International cricket

 Anisa Mohammed of the West Indies is the only player to take six five-wicket hauls in WODIs.

 A women's One Day International (WODI) is an international cricket match between two teams, each having WODI status, as determined by the International Cricket Council (ICC).
 In a WODI match, the two teams play a single innings, each of which is restricted to a maximum of 50 overs.
 (Note: For the first 25 years of ODI cricket the number of overs bowled in each innings varied between 35 and 60 overs.)
 The first WODI matches were played as part of the 1973 Women's Cricket World Cup held in England, two years after the first men's One Day International was contested between Australia and England in January 1971.
 A five-wicket haul (also known as a "five-for" or "fifer") refers to a bowler taking five or more wickets in a single innings.
 This is regarded as a notable achievement.
 The first two five-wicket hauls in WODIs were taken on 23 June 1973, as part of the Women's World Cup.
 Australia's Tina Macpherson and New Zealand's Glenys Page both achieved the feat as part of their teams' victories over Young England and Trinidad and Tobago respectively.
 Macpherson and Page are two of only seven players to take a five-wicket haul during their WODI debut, the others being India's Purnima Choudhary, Laura Harper and Linsey Smith of England, Felicity Leydon-Davis from New Zealand, and Zimbabwe's Kelis Ndhlovu.

 Suthershini Sivanantham has taken the most economical five-wicket haul with an economy rate of just 0.21.
 Bowling for Sri Lanka, she took five wickets for just two runs against Pakistan at Moors Sports Club Ground in Colombo in January 2002.
-The least economical five-wicket haul was taken by South Africa's Suné Luus with an economy rate of 6.70.
-Despite Luus taking figures of 5 wickets for 67 runs (5/67) off her 10 overs at the County Ground in Taunton during the 2017 Women's Cricket World Cup, South Africa lost the match to Australia – one of only 17 occurrences that did not result in a victory to the team taking the five-wicket haul.
+The least economical five-wicket haul was taken by New Zealand's Amelia Kerr with an economy rate of 6.94.
+There have only been 17 occurrences that did not result in a victory to the team taking the five-wicket haul.